 All parts of Cheshire and the lowland districts of Lancashire, still have examples of the thatcher’s work.
 The craft is also found, in surprising numbers, in the modern conurbations, of Merseyside and Greater Manchester.
 By far the largest group, is in the Churchtown area of Southport.
 This unique spot, has the greatest concentration of thatch in northern Britain…..

-Southport… The image above shows a fisherman’s cottage, with mortar ridge, in around 1900.
-The right hand photo, depicts a thriving business, under one of Churchtown’s many single story thatches…
+More Churchtown cottages… The black and white images show thatch at Botanic Road and a fisherman’s cottage, both with mortar ridges, from around 1900.
+The right hand photo, depicts a thriving modern business, under one of Churchtown’s many remaining single story thatches…

 Rolled gable… In Combed wheat reed, at Croston, east of Southport.